davebryson/revmup/README.md

 # Revmup

-A contract and client API for [revm](https://github.com/bluealloy/revm/tree/main).
+A smart contract and client API for [revm](https://github.com/bluealloy/revm/tree/main).

 Features:
-- Auto-generate contracts from ABI that interact directly with `revm` without needing `ethers provider`
+- Auto-generate contracts from an ABI that interact directly with `revm` without needing `ethers provider`
 - Contract API is almost identical to `ethers` generated contracts
 - Extract logs